Serverless Framework vs. AWS SAM: Things You Should Know

 The majority of all tools used for software development pursue one goal: ease the process of building an app, simplify coding, and speed up the development.
 In this post, we’ll take a closer look at Serverless Framework vs. AWS SAM.
-Both are powerful tools used for software development, but which one is better?
+Both are powerful tools used for web application development service providers, but which one is better?
 Our overriding purpose is to find the difference between the Serverless Framework and AWS SAM and help you choose the right solution to meet the demands of your project.
 Get comfortable and have a look!

 Serverless Framework vs. AWS SAM: A Brief Definition of Both Approaches

 Let’s begin with the basics and define what these tools are and where they are used.

 Serverless is a framework meant for simplifying the development process.
 Serverless technology has been around since 2015 and features two definitive camps:

 - Back-End as a service (or simply BaaS), which is used to build an app that features a backend on the cloud.
 These are mobile apps that come with complex UI.

 - Function as a Service or FaaS.
 In this case, a part of the code is run through event triggers.

 Overall, a serverless framework makes it easy to code event-driven functions for various providers, including Google Cloud, AWS, Kubeless, and others.
 Plus, the framework is usually open-source, and it also receives updates regularly.